Shamsuddin Ilyas Shah: Unification of Bengal

 Ilyas worked under the service of the Delhi Sultanate, though it is not confirmed if he was positioned in Bengal from the start.
 Some have claimed that Ilyas was originally based in Delhi and moved to Bengal after problems arose, while others claim that his family had migrated to Bengal long before.
 According to Banglapedia, Ilyas was initially working under Malik Firuz in Delhi.
 Nevertheless, Ilyas eventually served under Izzuddin Yahya, the imperial provincial governor of Satgaon in present-day South Bengal.

 Following Yahya's death in 1338, Ilyas declared himself as the independent Sultan of Satgaon, with the title of Shams ad-Din.
 He then waged a long war from 1339 to 1352 against Sultan Alauddin Ali Shah of Lakhnauti (North Bengal) and Sultan Ikhtiyaruddin Ghazi Shah of Sonargaon (East Bengal).
 Ilyas Shah emerged victorious after conquering Lakhnauti and Sonargaon in 1342 and 1352 respectively.
 He then proclaimed the establishment of the Sultanate of Bengal in 1352 through the unification of these regions, moving his capital to Pandua, not far from Lakhnauti in northern Bengal.
 The area was the former capital of the Gaur kings and Pala emperors.
-This territory now became known as "Bangālah" or "Mulk-i-Bangālah".
-He was known as "Shāh-i-Bangālah" during his tenure, and the people living in this region were formally given the name of "Bengali".
+This territory which was known as "Vanga" was renamed as "Bangālah" or "Mulk-i-Bangālah".
+He was known as Shāh-i-Bangāliyān and "Shāh-i-Bangālah" during his tenure.
+Shams-i Siraj 'Afif author of Tarikh-i-Firoz Shahi referred to Shams al-Din Ilyas Shah as the "sultan of the Bengalis" and the "king of Bengal.

+Coins bearing attributes were inscribed by the Shamsuddin Ilyas Shah and Sikander Shah: The just sultan, Shams al-dunya va al-din, Abu'I Muzaffar, Ilyas Shah, the Sultan.

+The second Alexander, the right hand of the caliphate, the defender (or helper) of the Commander of the Faithful.

 Government

 Ilyas Shah displayed an egalitarian attitude towards his subjects; his administration was known for its equality and acceptance of members from different religious, caste, social, and ethnic communities.
 He standardised the people of Bengal under the banner of one politico-social and linguistic platform, including the Bengali language.
 The region received immigrants from across the Muslim world, including North Indians, Turks, Abyssinians, Arabs and Persians.

+He maintained good relations with Firuz Shah Tughluq (r.
+1351–1388), towards the end of his reign.
+He sent elephants to the Delhi court and received Turkish and Arabian horses in return.